skip to content

 • neighbour or fencing disputes

-• matters where adequate assistance can be obtained elsewhere, such as from Consumer and Business Services for simple consumer complaints
+• matters where other help is available, such as from Consumer and Business Services for simple consumer complaints

-• matters where private lawyers are prepared to act and be paid from money received at the end of the case, such as family law property settlements or personal injury matters
+• matters where private lawyers are prepared to act and be paid from money received at the end of the case, such as personal injury matters

 • unfair dismissal applications

-• minor criminal matters where there is no risk of imprisonment
+• minor criminal matters with no risk of imprisonment

 • business or corporate matters.